michsun/ai-capstone-prj/README.md

 ```
 <br>

-### Installing and activating a virtual environment using virtu
+### Installing and activating a virtual environment using virtualenv

-alenv

 Virtualenv is a Python tool that allows you to create isolated environments for your Python projects.